samermahir/Text-Editor/README.md

 ## Description

-Text editor application that allows you to create notes and code with ease.
+Text editor application that allows you to create notes.
+This application can run either in the browser or offline.

 ## Screenshot